 Schedule Your Baltimore Breast Implant Revision Consultation

-As a board-certified plastic surgeon who has performed countless breast surgeries, Dr. Adam Basner knows how important it is for you to be completely satisfied with your results.
+As a board-certified plastic surgeon who has performed countless breast surgeries like breast augmentation and breast reduction, Dr. Adam Basner knows how important it is for you to be completely satisfied with your results.
 If you are experiencing an aesthetic issue or a complication after implant placement, breast implant revision may be the ideal solution.
 While most women enjoy the outcome of their breast procedure without issue, it is great to have access to a secondary surgery that can help ensure you get the results you desire.